udem-dlteam/bbv-tests/README.md

 - `event`: a string (`"created"`, `"merge"`, `"request"`, `"replace"`, `"reachable"` or `"unreachable"`);
 - `bbs`: the procedure name or identifier of the bb;
 - `origin`: label of the unspecialized bb on which the event takes place;

+Only the `"created"` and `"merge"` events are required.
+Other events are there to allow a finer-grained description of the algorithm.

 Here is the meaning of each event: